 Metropolitan Community Church (MCC)

-> at least 8 months in a steady, loving relationship
+> At least 8 months in a stable, committed and loving relationship

 HOLY UNION FEES: